-Integrated Sustainable Development is an operational Swiss NGO that builds resilient neighborhoods in under-resourced areas across the Global South, enabling them to thrive in balance with nature and community needs.
+Integrated Sustainable Development is an operational Swiss NGO that works to facilitate resilient neighborhoods in under-resourced areas across the Global South, enabling them to thrive in balance with nature and community needs.

 In each project, we work closely with a local community and a multidisciplinary team of regional and international partners.
 Together, we design and implement strategies that align local needs with sustainable development objectives.